Top 9 Common Breeds of Dogs that Look Like Rottweilers

 Cane Corso

-Cane Corsos are nimble members of the Mastiff family.
+Cane Corsos are agile members of the Mastiff family.
+The breed is compact and powerfully built with an efficient gait.
 Ears are hanging or cropped very short, the head is relatively large, and the muzzle is slightly shortened.
-The breed is compact and powerfully built with an efficient gait.

 Other than color, the Cane Corso probably most closely resembles the Rottweiler in form.

-Note the pronounced stop in the profile and the large but compact build in each dog.
+Note the pronounced stop in the profile and each dog’s large but compact build.
 You can also see the athleticism and fluid movements of the dogs, similar to Rottweilers.

 Pit Bull Terrier

 The American Pit Bull Terrier is among the most popular pets in the US despite widespread bans and a formidable reputation.
-Easily trained and eager to please, the Pit Bull’s adaptability is one of its greatest qualities.
+Easily trained and eager to please, the Pit Bull’s adaptability is one of its most excellent qualities.

 The Pit Bull’s athletic and cat-like slinking gait distinguishes it from the Rottie, and most dogs are not black and tan.

 However, of the bully breeds, they are most similar to the Rottweiler in their head structure, the ratio of muzzle to back skull, and ear position.
-The Pit Bull’s impression is one of power, friendliness, and stead nerves.
+The Pit Bull’s Impression is of power, friendliness, and stead nerves.

-- History: Animal cruelty ban of the 1830s led to the development of fighting dogs from Old English Bulldogs and Bull and Terriers; Pit Bulls were used in the “pits” against rats and eventually, other dogs
+• History: The animal cruelty ban of the 1830s led to the development of fighting dogs from Old English Bulldogs and Bull and Terriers; Pit Bulls were used in the “pits” against rats and, eventually, other dogs

-- Colors: solid black, blue, or grey; fawn, red; Any colors can have white
+• Colors: solid black, blue, or grey; fawn, red; Any color can have white

 Greater Swiss Mountain Dog

 The Greater Swiss Mountain Dog looks much like the Rottie, the notable difference being that the former is tricolor.
-However, the Swissie has a head shape and expression that is very reminiscent of the Rottweiler.
+However, the Swissie has a head shape and expression reminiscent of the Rottweiler.

 Greater Swiss Mountain Dogs are large working dogs closely related to the Bernese Mountain Dog and St Bernard.
-Historians have learned that the Greater Swiss Mountain Dog is an old breed that has contributed to developing many other dogs, including the Rottweiler.
+Historians have learned that the Greater Swiss Mountain Dog is an old breed that has contributed to the development of many other dogs, including the Rottweiler.
 Its personality is confident, gentle, calm, and playful.

 Mastiff Group

-Dog owners commonly feel that many Mastiffs look like the Rottweiler.
-Any resemblance makes sense because the Rottie’s ancestors belonged to the Molossoid group which included war Mastiffs and some livestock guardians.
+Dog owners commonly feel that many Mastiffs look like Rottweilers.
+Any resemblance makes sense because the Rottie’s ancestors belonged to the Molossoid group, which included war Mastiffs and some livestock guardians.

 A few herding breeds, including ancient Rottweilers, emerged from the livestock working Molossoids.

-Rotties are smaller than most of the mastiffs, have smaller heads, and fewer folds around the face.
+Rotties are smaller than most mastiffs, have smaller heads, and have fewer folds around the face.

-- Boxer – German working dog from the 1800s; Usually fawn or brindle, although some are all white; Boxers illustrate one of the major differences between many Mastiff-types and Rotties, brachycephalic exaggeration; The Boxer muzzle to head length ratio is 1:3
+• Boxer – German working dog from the 1800s; Usually fawn or brindle, although some are all white; Boxers illustrates one of the significant differences between many Mastiff-types and Rotties, brachycephalic exaggeration; The Boxer muzzle-to-head length ratio is 1:3

-- Bullmastiff – Bred in England in 1800s; Temperament approaches that of the Rottie, combining Old English Bulldogs with less aggressive Mastiffs for hunting and guarding
+• Bullmastiff – Bred in England in the 1800s; Temperament approaches that of the Rottie, combining Old English Bulldogs with less aggressive Mastiffs for hunting and guarding

-- Great Dane – Only slightly resembles the Rottweiler but scientists have determined it is the Rottie’s closest living relative; Developed in the 1600s in Germany for hunting boars and guarding estates.
+• Great Dane – Only slightly resembles the Rottweiler, but scientists have determined it is the Rottie’s closest living relative; It Developed in the 1600s in Germany for hunting boars and guarding estates.

-If you have any experience with a mixed-breed dog from the shelter, you know that many of them resemble purebred dogs, including Rottweilers.
+If you have any experience with mixed-breed dogs from the shelter, you know that many resemble purebred dogs, including Rottweilers.

 A good number of them are likely Rottweiler mixes that will resemble Rotties because of genetics.
-However, mixes of unrelated dogs can also produce a puppy that looks like a Rottweiler.
+However, mixes of unrelated dogs can also produce a puppy resembling a Rottweiler.

 Rottie mixes that often resemble purebreds are crosses with German Shepherds, Dobermans, Beaucerons, and Labrador Retrievers.

 However, the curl and carriage of the tail are true to the Rottweiler breed.
-You can also see a subtle pattern variation of the black and tan across the shoulders that suggests a GSD lineage.
+You can also see a subtle pattern variation of the black and tan across the shoulders, suggesting a GSD lineage.